foerstner-lab/gffpandas/tutorial.rst

 | **filter_by_length**
 | For this method the required minimal and maximal bp-length have to be given.
-A filtered dataframe will be then returned with all datas within the given bp-length.
+A filtered dataframe will then be returned with all features within the given bp-length.

 For example:
 ::